Ghost Photos – False Anomaly Tests

 I used to say that most “ghost orbs” were dust, insects, humidity, or something else

 Then, a long-time friend challenged me.
-He insisted that all orbs were ghost photos.
+He insisted that all photos of orbs meant the site was haunted.

-After that – for over six years – I tried to create fake convincing “ghost photos.”
-I wanted to prove I was right.
+After that, for over six years, I tried to create convincing fake “ghost photos” to prove that I was right.

 So, I tried to recreate circumstances I’d blamed for photos with orbs, apparent vortices, and so on.